-This chuck roast spicy chili is a perfect meal to serve this time of year.
+This chuck roast spicy chili is a delicious comfort food recipe and perfect to serve this time of year.
 Actually, anytime is perfect for a good ol’ hearty bowl of chili.
+Loaded with chuck roast, ground beef, onions, bell pepper, tomatoes, beans, and deliciously seasoned sauce, this is a super scrumptious dinner recipe.

 Making this chuck roast spicy chili is super easy.
 The hardest part is cooking up the meat, which isn’t hard at all.
 Once the meat is cooked, just toss the remaining ingredients into the pan, and in less than an hour you will be enjoying this delicious comfort food that will not only warm your heart but your soul as well!